ngen-brett/gitlab-ce/doc/user/project/clusters/index.md

 between your GitLab server and your Kubernetes cluster.

 1. Certificates can become out of sync, it is expectated that it is a new cluster with no previous installation of Tiller.
-You can confirm that the certificates match via
+You can confirm that the certificates match via `kubectl`:

 ```sh
 kubectl get configmaps/values-content-configuration-ingress -n gitlab-managed-apps -o "jsonpath={.data['cert\.pem']}" | base64 -d > a.pem